Wisteria frutescens (L.) Poir.

 Glycine frutescens, Bradlea macrostachya, Kraunhia frutescens, Kraunhia macrostachya, Kraunhia macrostachys, Wisteria macrostachya

 Bloom Time: Late spring to early summer

 Wisteria frutescens is a woody deciduous perennial climbing vine that grows up to 50 feet (15 m) long over many supports via strong, clockwise-twining stems.
 It produces dense clusters of blue-purple, two-lipped, up to 0.8 inches (2 cm) wide flowers on up to 6 inches (15 cm) long racemes from late spring to early summer.
 These are the smallest racemes produced by any Wisteria.
 The foliage consists of shiny dark green, pinnately compound, and up to 12 inches (30 cm) long leaves.
 The leaves bear 9 to 15 oblong leaflets, each up to 2.4 inches (6 cm) long.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-Wisteria doesn’t fair well in cold so make sure it receives plenty of sunlight.
+Wisteria doesn't fair well in the cold, so make sure it receives plenty of sunlight.
 This vine requires deep, rich soil that is somewhat moist but will tolerate many soil conditions.

-Once planted, pruning is about the only important requirement for Wisteria vine care.
-Since this vine is an aggressive grower, there’s no need for fertilizing and being drought tolerant, Wisteria requires little watering.
+Once planted, pruning is the only important requirement for Wisteria vine care.
+Since this vine is an aggressive grower, there's no need for fertilizing, and being drought tolerant, Wisteria requires little watering.

-Native to the wet forests and stream banks of the southeastern United States, with a range stretching from the states of Virginia to Texas and extending southeast through Florida, also north to Iowa, Michigan and New York.
+This species is native to the wet forests and stream banks of the southeastern United States, with a range stretching from Virginia to Texas and extending southeast through Florida and north to Iowa, Michigan, and New York.